 Trans Invisibility allows others to pretend there is bland homogeneity and that diversity in sex or gender is deviance.

 Saturday March 31st marks Transgender Day of Visibility (TDOV).
 TDOV aims to promote acceptance of trans people, safeguarding their rights and combating hatred.
 Hatred relies on stereotyping groups of people and on self-limiting mindsets.
-Too often these are fuelled by a press whose prevalent view of a trans person is ‘a man in a dress’.
+Too often these are fuelled by a press whose prevalent view mi of a trans person is ‘a man in a dress’.
 The person inside is cruelly willed into forced invisibility.

 I grew up with a secret, imaginary group of playmates.
 So many kids have imaginary friends.
 They provide a platform for rehearsing and exploring experiences outside the child’s own.
 Lonely children find a companion that comforts them whether it be a friend or an animal.
 It’s all in your head.
-When you’re a trans child, you tend live in your head continually.
+When you’re a trans child, you tend live like that continually.
 The life you lead bears no resemblance to the one you need in order to help you thrive.
 Little girls crave other girls to play with, I did too.
 Until I went to school it was J, the girl across the road.
 When I started school, that had to change.
 Boys are supposed to play ball with other boys, not skipping with girls.
 J and I didn’t play together after that.
 I made friends with A, another lonely soul in the playground but her family moved away.
 Then I too became a loner, living inside my head with J & A, as my imaginary playmates.
 Teachers told my mum, with concern, that I was withdrawn and unsociable.
 Unknown to them, my imaginary life, though invisible to others, sustained me and held me up.
 Looking back, the imaginary experiences are the ones I cherish most.
 They helped me keep the faith in who I was.